*updated for 2020

 - Discussing how to behave if they end up in an uncomfortable situation.
 They should always report bullying to you, and they should never answer anyone’s online questions if they start to cross the line.

 - Setting a clear code of conduct for online behavior.
-The consequences for catching your child bullying another should be quick and severe.
+The consequences of catching your child bullying another should be quick and severe.

 - An “open technology” policy that allows you to check your child’s social media accounts, phone, and other devices at any time.
 We recommend spot checks because just getting your children’s passwords or using a “monitoring” app is not always enough.
 Many children set up provide accounts and know how to easily hide apps.